Fire and rescue services

 Financial scams, including credit card and ATM fraud, are common.

-Internet fraud, including dating and marriage scams, also occur in Romania.
+Internet fraud, including dating and marriage scams, also occur.

 To reduce your risk of card theft and scams: